 - A three credit course in abnormal psychology is required

-- A three credit course in developmental psychology covering the lifespan from childhood through adulthood is required.
+- A three credit course in developmental psychology covering the lifespan, in human development covering the lifespan (from childhood through adulthood) is required.
 The lifespan requirement can be fulfilled by combining several developmental psychology courses that cover the life span.
 NB: Courses used to fulfill the life span requirement cannot be used to fulfill the remaining psychology requirement.

 - The remaining three credits can be in any psychology course.